 In the Western Cape, both tappers and landowners are of the view that A. ferox populations are increasing.
 They have observed a high number of recruits in areas where they harvest and believe that harvested populations have improved growth rates compared to unharvested populations.
 Harvesting reportedly has no impact on flowering, with observations indicating that the harvested plants flower at the same time and to the same extent as plants that are not harvested.
-This anecdotal information however contradicts the findings of the 2014 resource assessment, which found that none of the A. ferox plants at harvesting sites in the Eastern Cape were flowering at the time of the assessment during the flowering season (DEA 2014).
+This anecdotal information however contradicts the findings of the 2014 resource assessment, which found that none of the A. ferox plants at harvested sites in the Eastern Cape were flowering at the time of the assessment during the flowering season (DEA 2014).
+Greengrass (2004) also found that harvesting had an effect on the morphology, reproduction and sap production of A. ferox plants.
+As harvesting significantly reduces the number of leaves per plant, it is anticipated that it would further lower the reproductive potential of harvested plants.

-Quantitative data, recent 1

-of information is available to describe Good local knowledge 2

-abundance and trend in the national population?
-Quantitative data, outdated 3

-Anecdotal information 4
+8. Quality of information: What Quantitative data, recent 1 type of information is available to Good local knowledge 2 describe abundance and trend in the Quantitative data, outdated 3 national population?
+Anecdotal information 4 None 5

-None 5